-Print in the code box at this item the code from table 12 below that best describes the qualification that the approved auditor has or the professional body to which the approved auditor belongs.
+Print in the code box at this item the code from table 10 on the next page that best describes the qualification that the approved auditor has or the professional body to which the approved auditor belongs.
 If the auditor has more than one qualification or belongs to more than one professional body, select the first code that applies.